ddev/ddev/docs/users/performance.md

 The executable components required for Windows NFS (winnfsd and nssm) are packaged with the ddev_windows_installer in each release, so if you've used the windows installer, they're available already.
 To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer (or download from [windows_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a git-bash session on windows.
 This is one-time setup.
 Note that this shares the C:\ directory via NFS to any local client, so it's critical to consider security issues and verify that your firewall is enabled and configured.
 If your DDEV-Local projects are set up outside C:\, you'll need to edit the ~/.ddev/nfs_exports.sh created by the script and then restart the service with `sudo nssm restart nfsd`.

-**Firewall issues**: On Windows 10 you may run afoul of the Windows Defender Firewall, and it may be necessary to allow winnfsd to bypass it.
+**Firewall issues**: On Windows 10 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow winnfsd to bypass it.
 If you're getting a timeout with no information after `ddev start`, try going to "Windows Defender Firewall" -> "Allow an app or feature through Windows Defender Firewall", "Change Settings", "Allow another app".
 Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where you installed winnfsd.

+Also see the debugging section below, and the special WIndows debugging section.

-### Debian/Ubuntu NFS Setup
+### Debian/Ubuntu Linux NFS Setup

 Note that for all Linux systems, you can and should install and configure the NFS daemon and configure /etc/exports as you see fit and share the directories that you choose to share.
-The debian/ubuntu script is just one way of accomplishing it.
+The Debian/Ubuntu Linux script is just one way of accomplishing it.

-Download, inspect, and run the [debian_ubuntu_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/debian_ubuntu_ddev_nfs_setup.sh)).
+Download, inspect, and run the [debian_ubuntu_linux_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/debian_ubuntu_linux_ddev_nfs_setup.sh)).
 This stops running ddev projects, adds the /home directory to the /etc/exports config file that nfs uses, and installs nfs-kernel-server  on your computer.
 This is one-time setup.
 Note that this shares the /home directory via NFS to all non-routeable ("public") IP addresses in your network, so it's critical to consider security issues and verify that your firewall is enabled and configured.
 If your DDEV-Local projects are set up outside /home, you'll need to edit /etc/exports for the correct values and restart nfs-kernel-server.

 ### Debugging `ddev start` failures with `nfs_mount_enabled: true`

 There are a number of reasons that the NFS mount can fail on `ddev start`:

 * NFS Server not running
+* Trying to start more than one NFS server.
+(This is typically only an issue on Windows)
+* NFS exports overlap.
+This is typically an issue if you've had another NFS setup (like vagrant).
+You'll need to reconfigure your exports paths so they don't overlap.
 * Path of project not shared in `/etc/exports` (or `~/.ddev/nfs_exports.txt` on WIndows)
 * Docker container IP not listed in /etc/exports (Linux)